anthony-tuininga/cx_Logging/doc/cinterface.rst

    at all times as a convenience to the caller.

-.. cfunction:: int LogPythonException(const char* message)
+.. c:function:: int LogPythonException(const char* message)

    Log the current Python exception with the given message as the first message that is written to the log.
 The exception is logged with traceback if the